pingcap/docs/tidb-cloud/integrate-tidbcloud-with-dbt.md

 [Data build tool (dbt)](https://www.getdbt.com/) is a popular open-source data transformation tool that helps analytics engineers transform data in their warehouses through SQL statements.
 Through the [dbt-tidb](https://github.com/pingcap/dbt-tidb) plug-in, analytics engineers working with TiDB Cloud can directly create forms and match data through SQL without having to think about the process of creating tables or views.

-This document uses the official dbt tutorial as an example to introduce the use of TiDB Cloud in dbt.
+This document uses a project in the official dbt tutorial as an example to introduce how to use dbt with TiDB Cloud.

 ## Step 1: Install dbt and dbt-tidb